kamlesh-ops/Quora_text_classification/README.md

 Link: [Dataset](https://www.kaggle.com/competitions/quora-insincere-questions-classification)

 ## About Dataset
-The dataset comprises texts from different types of questions asked on Quora, and the objective is to find how many of them are sincere ones.
+The dataset comprises texts from different types of questions asked on Quora.
+There are about 1 million examples of sincere texts and about 80K for insincere ones.

 ## Python Libraries/Frameworks used
 Pytorch